bbacskay/PinkyLEDs/README.md

 # PinkyLEDs
-## MQTT and E1.31 pixel driver for ESP8266 on D1 mini, NodeMCU 1.0 and ESP32 on DOIT ESP32 DEVKIT V1
+## MQTT and E1.31 pixel driver for ESP8266 and ESP32
+Known working boards:
+* D1 mini
+* NodeMCU 1.0
+* DOIT ESP32 DEVKIT V1
+* Espressif ESP32-WROOM-32D Dev board

 Originally forked from: https://github.com/Snipercaine/Holiday-LED-files.
 This was expanded to add buttons to control on/off, colour selection, and effect selection (at the request of my daughter who likes to have as many ways to control anything as possible!!)
 ### Features: